-Linde Material Handling (MH) and Aschaffenburg University of Applied Sciences (TH AB) presented the results of their research project "KAnIS - Cooperative Autonomous Intralogistics Systems" at an impressive live demonstration on the test site of the Aschaffenburg plant on December 5, 2023.
+On December 5, 2023, Linde Material Handling (MH) and Aschaffenburg University of Applied Sciences (TH AB) presented the results of their research project "KAnIS - Cooperative Autonomous Intralogistics Systems" in an impressive live demonstration on the test site of the Aschaffenburg plant.

 As part of the project, innovative solutions for autonomous counterbalanced trucks were developed to enable them to handle loads efficiently, even in difficult indoor and outdoor applications.
 The focus was on cooperative behavior, which enables the vehicles to communicate with each other via a 5G network and an edge server and to warn each other of obstacles in real time.
 The research, which lasted almost four years, was supported by the "Information and Communication Technology" R&D program of the Free State of Bavaria with around 2.8 million euros.